ivvycode/apidocs/venues/change-booking-status.md

 {% endapi-method-parameter %}

 {% api-method-parameter name="changedByUserId" type="integer" required=false %}
 The unique id of the user who changed the status of the booking.
+The user assigned to the api key will be used when this parameter is not set.
 {% endapi-method-parameter %}

 {% api-method-parameter name="cancelStageId" type="integer" required=false %}